wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

+= 1.7.7 =
+* Updates caching service to remove registry and add more reliable cache clean-up

 = 1.7.6 =
 * Decodes request parameters in shortcodes so they can be cleanly encoded right before api request @21754246
 * Adds HTTP Encoding header to API requests